SidAg26/MemFigLess/functions/README.md

 ### lambda-utility/
 Contains utility functions and helper tools for AWS Lambda function management and deployment:
-- `log_collector.py`: Utility for collecting and processing Lambda function logs
+- `log_collector.py`: Utility for collecting and processing Lambda function logs.
+This is used during the analysis and result gathering stages
 - `constants.py`: Shared constants and configuration values
 - `main.ipynb`: Main notebook for utility operations and demonstrations
 - `__init__.py`: Package initialization file